7 Key Lessons I Learned While Building Backends-for-Frontends

 Conclusion

-The points discussed here should help you design and build production-ready BFFs that not only meet the demands of modern web applications, but also end up being scalable, robust, and maintainable solutions.
+The points discussed here should help you design and build production-ready BFFs that meet the demands of modern web applications.

 When should you build BFFs?
 The ideal scenario would be when you have to support multiple client platforms, each with unique needs and constraints.
 Adopting the BFF pattern could also solve organizational issues with communication, much like GraphQL could, except BFFs have the edge when shifting the data responsibility to the client isn’t an option (bundle size concerns, API consumers needing to learn a new paradigm, security issues, etc.)